 A parish church is for everyone in the community that it serves, for both current and future generations.

 Many different groups and people have an interest in what happens there.
 Church of England churches and churchyards benefit from exemption from the secular system of listed building control via the Ecclesiastical Exemption Order 2010.
-However we only have exemption as long as we maintain our own, equivalent heritage protection system.
+However, we only have exemption as long as we maintain our own, equivalent heritage protection system.

-For parish churches this is the faculty system, as set out by the Faculty Jurisdiction Rules (amended 2022).
+For parish churches this is the faculty system, as set out by the Faculty Jurisdiction Rules.
 The permissions process is designed to enable parishes to make changes to their church buildings to enable mission and outreach, whilst conserving the architectural and historical significance of these special places.
 A full, and surprisingly consumable, guide to every aspect of the faculty jurisdiction can be found in Changing Churches by Charles Mynors.

 Meet the people involved in the permissions process